These Federal Agencies Agreed To Conceal Some Of Their Communications From The Public

 National Credit Union Administration

+A House Committee Doesn’t Want You To See Its Correspondence With Government Officials

+Now Another House Committee Doesn’t Want You To Read Its Emails With Government Officials

-- Sally Yates, the acting attorney general fired by Trump, says she warned the White House that ex-Trump adviser Mike Flynn could be blackmailed by Russia.
+- Sally Yates, the acting attorney general fired by Trump, says she warned the White House that Mike Flynn could be blackmailed by Russia.

-- Yates also testified the Justice Department wasn't told of Trump's travel ban — the ban she was fired for refusing to enforce — before it was signed.

-- Trump fans thought they could influence France's election with fake news, but failed after not bothering to learn French or study French media practices.
+- A call to ban all Muslim immigration into the US disappeared from Trump's campaign website Monday, shortly after a reporter asked about it.

+- US intelligence officials are expressing concern over a Russian cybersecurity company's access to US government systems.

 Report an Issue